deis/workflow/src/understanding-workflow/components.md

 **Project Location:** [deis/logger](https://github.com/deis/logger)

-The `logger` compoent receives log streams from `fluentd`, collating by Application name.
+The `logger` component receives log streams from `fluentd`, collating by Application name.
 Logger does not persist logs to disk, instead maintaining an in-memory ring buffer.
 For more information on logger see the [project documentation][logger-documentation].